carlos-vf/PML/README.md

 - **Automated Experimentation Pipeline**: To rigorously test the PDRF model against standard benchmarks (Random Forest, Deep Forest, Neural Networks, SVMs), we built a comprehensive experimentation pipeline.
 This pipeline, driven by simple `.yaml` configuration files, automates the entire workflow:

-  - Data Loading: Handles various dataset formats (KEEL `.dat`/ MNIST `.idx1-ubyte` and `.idx3-ubyte`)
+  - Data Loading: Handles various dataset formats (KEEL `.dat`/ MNIST `.idx1-ubyte` and `.idx3-ubyte`).

-  - Controlled Noise Injection: Includes a dedicated module `(utils/noising.py)` to synthetically add various types of noise (e.g., Gaussian, Unifiorm) to both features and labels, allowing us to test model robustness under different conditions.
+  - Controlled Noise Injection: Includes a dedicated module `(utils/noising.py)` to synthetically add various types of noise (e.g., Gaussian, Unifiorm) to the features, and Random Classification Noise (Angluin and Laird, 1988) to the labels, allowing us to test model robustness under different conditions.

   - Model Configuration and Comparison: Automatically configures, trains, and evaluates all specified models on the same data splits, generating summary tables and plots for easy comparison of performance.